Rehan Jayawickrama: Stance on illegal tourism businesses

 In October 2024, Jayawickrama gained national media attention for his public statements on X (formerly Twitter) regarding unregulated foreign-run businesses on Sri Lanka's southern coast, an issue he had raised with authorities since his time as chairman.
 He specifically highlighted the "illegal activities of certain Israeli business owners," which he claimed had "persisted for far too long."
 He stated that "numerous appeals to various governments [...] have been ignored" and warned that the situation had escalated into a "serious security threat that could derail Sri Lanka's tourism recovery efforts."

+Defamation claim against NPP MP

+In July 2025, Jayawickreme issued a letter of demand seeking Rs.
+500 million in damages from National People's Power MP Asitha Niroshana over alleged defamatory statements.

 Other activism

 Jayawickrama has also engaged in anti-corruption activism using RTI.
 In 2021, he was part of an SJB team that filed an RTI at the Election Commission to access the asset declarations of former Deputy Minister Nirupama Rajapaksa, who was named in the Pandora Papers leak.
 In 2024, he confirmed the party had filed another RTI application concerning privileges reportedly requested on behalf of a former president.
 He has also used his social media platform to highlight cases of alleged injustice.
 In 2025, he drew public attention to the death of an eight-year-old boy following an incident at the Colombo Swimming Club, alleging "negligence" by the staff.
 He questioned whether there had been a "hush operation" because the child's family had "limited influence" and "could not push back."